crowdsourcing-class/crowdsourcing-class.github.io/IPython_install_guide.md

 #####Debugging Tips:

-You may need to give pip extra permissions to get IPython installed, so if you see any error messages or exceptions mentioning permissions or installation failing, run `$ sudo pip install ipython[notebook]`.
+* You may need to give pip extra permissions to get IPython installed, so if you see any error messages or exceptions mentioning permissions or installation failing, run `$ sudo pip install ipython[notebook]`.
 When you are successful, you'll see some packages download and the command line wait for your next input.

-At this point, some users have seen an error: "IPython 4.0.1 does not provide the extra 'notebook.'"
+* At this point, some users have seen an error: "IPython 4.0.1 does not provide the extra 'notebook.'"
 If you see this, you can resolve it by running:

 `$ pip install -Iv ipython[notebook]==3.2.0` instead of `$ pip install ipython[notebook]`

+* If you're using Anaconda, some included libraries have conflicts that prevent the kernel from running after you attempt to start a notebook.
+If you're using Anaconda, be sure to run:

+`conda install ipython-notebook`

 #####Finally: